 Local community is the special ingredient that turns your city and neighborhood into a home base.
-In celebration of the opening of Common Addams, our biggest home in Chicago to date, we interviewed a few businesses making a big impact in the Chicago area.
-This interview focuses on how Masa Madre, a Mexican-Jewish bakery, grew with only online orders.
+We interviewed a few businesses that are making a big impact in the Chicago area.
+We spoke with the Co-founders of Masa Madre, a Mexican-Jewish bakery that grew with only online orders.

 Photo Credit: Jeff Marini for Chicago Magazine

 Meet Tamar Fasja Unikel and Elena Vázquez Felgueres, the Co-founders of Masa Madre, an online Mexican-Jewish bakery in Pilsen, Chicago.
 The duo both moved to Chicago with a passion for local cuisine and decided to start their own bakery in 2018.
 On a mission to merge their favorite Jewish recipes with the influence of their Mexican backgrounds, they are leading a thriving (and delicious) online business.
 We caught up with them to learn more about what it takes to make a bakery business thrive through strictly online orders.

 Hi Tamar and Elena!
 To start off, can you tell us a bit more about the origin story of Masa Madre?